 Our Board members are passionately committed to improving the lives of carers, and bring a wide range of skills and experience to help us achieve our aims.
 Many of them also have personal experience of caring.

-Helen and her husband Peter and their sons, Jayden and Ben, live in regional Traralgon, enabling Helen to provide a regional/rural 'carer' perspective to the Board.
+Helen, husband Peter and their two sons, Jayden and Ben, live in regional Traralgon, enabling Helen to provide a regional/rural 'carer' perspective to the Board.

-Their youngest son, 23-year-old Ben, was born with an extremely rare syndrome causing multiple severe and profound disabilities, and also became a paraplegic in 2009 due to an unexplained post-operative medical complication causing a spinal cord injury.
+Their youngest son Ben, now 26 years old, was born with an extremely rare syndrome causing multiple severe and profound disabilities.
+He also became a paraplegic in 2009 due to an unexplained post-operative medical complication causing a spinal cord injury.

 Helen also cared for her chronically ill father who lived in their family home for over seven years until he passed away in 2010.

 Helen has decades of experience as a family carer and working in the disability sector.
-She currently works part-time for the Association for Children with a Disability (ACD) as a State-wide Parent Support Worker and as a Facilitator presenting ACD Connect – Peer Support ‘NDIS Ready’ workshops throughout Victoria.
-She also works part-time for Westpac as a Personal Banker.
+She works part-time for the Association for Children with a Disability (ACD) as a State-wide Workshop Facilitator for parents and professionals and a Support Advisor throughout Victoria.
+She also worked for over 39 years with Westpac and resigned in 2019 to focus on her disability and carer advocacy.

 Mary Anne Noone